Visiting London is an exciting and captivating experience, a city full of history, literature, and fashion that’s difficult to beat.

 The gift shop is unreal and you can pick anything from wands in Ollivanders, to model trains, and bespoke jewellery and clothing.

 Wander through Diagon Alley and live out all of your Potter dreams in this fun and family-friendly activity.
+If you want an outdoor Harry Potter experience, make sure to visit the Harry Potter Forbidden Forest experience near Chester.

 Oxford is legendary, not only for the prestigious university that lies at the heart of it but for the famous authors that have called the city home.